Build custom Office task pane

 By default, all task pane docks are created in the normal state and display full-sized task panes, but you can make docks minimized or hidden.
 The screenshot below illustrates tree Word docks: a normal right dock with one task pane embedded, a minimized bottom dock, which contains two task panes, and a hidden left dock (the end-user opens / hides docks by double-clicking the highlighted splitter).

 All embedded custom task panes can be dragged between docks within a particular window of the host application.
 However, a developer can specify docks that allow dragging.

 When the end-user closes the host application, Add-in Express stores the state, size and position of each embedded task pane and each used dock and restores all settings for the next session.
 Your end-users will naturally be happy with the capacity of your Office add-ins to retain their own familiar and individually customized environment.

 The Advanced Office Task Panes support all Office versions, from 2000 through 2019, on all editions, from Student and Home to Ultimate and Enterprise.
-You can develop your add-ins on any editions of Visual Studio 2017, 2015, 2013, 2012 and 2010, from Express and Community to Professional and Enterprise.
+You can develop your add-ins on any editions of Visual Studio, from Express and Community to Professional and Enterprise.